-The draft PTP proposes an East Wanneroo Rail Link between the Perth Central Business District (CBD) and the existing Joondalup line south of the Butler station (Figure 13).
+The draft PTP does not propose any Light Rail routes through the City of Vincent.
+In its place the draft PTP proposes an East Wanneroo Rail Link between the Perth Central Business District (CBD and the existing Joondalup line south of the Butler station (Figure 13), through the City of Vincent, though no station is proposed by the plan within the City's boundaries.
 This railway link is intended to connect the currently under-serviced north east corridor to the metropolitan rail network and relieve pressure from the existing Joondalup Line.
 The rail link is intended to supplement above ground public transport options.